 #1.
-Double-check that source content
+Double-check the source content

 The more time you dedicate to perfecting your source content, the less time you need to spend on correcting its localization.
 That’s why you shouldn’t make things complicated.

 Source text should be concise, grammatically correct and conveying a clear message to engage your audience.
 To achieve that effect, avoid long sentences, don’t overuse slang just for that casual feel and always check your text for grammar errors.
 Your translators will thank you!

 The translation industry may seem crazy, especially to those who first enter it.
 How to choose the translator with the right experience and not burn a hole in your pockets at the same time?
 What are the right rates?
 There are hundreds and thousands of options available and there are translators who offer translation for much less than the average rate in a given field.

 It may be tempting to cut costs and go for a less experienced translator, but in return, you might end up paying for the same translation twice, just because the quality won’t be satisfactory for your new audience.
 Our advice is to always choose certified translators.
 Like the ones we hire!
 Reach out to us, and we will help you find the best expert.

 At work, the translator cannot see the full message of the source text in real life.
 The translator won’t know your brand identity and what your product looks like.
 This can influence the translation quality.
 That’s why you should always provide guidelines, screenshots, explanations for industry-specific terms and all the materials that can provide context.

 If what you need to translate is your company’s website, then it’s much easier – using our Website Translation Live Editor, translators can see exactly what they are translating.
 Read more about it here.

 Once the translation process is finished, don’t hold back from the help of a proofreader, who is usually also a professional translator educated and experienced in the subject matter.
 They will check your translated content for grammar or context errors, and edit the translated segments accordingly.
 Think about this step as making your translated content just as perfect as your product.